JDipi/Google-Earth-Pano-Downloader/README.md

 # [Click HERE to install the script!](https://github.com/JDipi/Google-Earth-Pano-Downloader/raw/master/PanoDownloader.user.js)

 <!-- USAGE EXAMPLES -->
 ## Usage

-To use the script, simply enter into any panorama/360 view on Google Earth, then follow the below steps.
+To use the script, simply enter into any street view or photosphere view on Google Earth, then follow the following steps.

-#### 1. Click on "Report a problem" in the bottom left of the view.
+#### 1. Click on the "Report a problem" in the footer
 <img src="https://i.imgur.com/xIcytt6.png" width=400>

-#### 2. After being sent to a new page, press "Download Pano" at the top of the page.
+#### 2. Press the "Download Pano" botton at the top of the page
 <img src="https://i.imgur.com/SXKoFkN.png" width=400>

+#### 3. Simply wait for the download to finish and you're done!
+ - *Check the console for status updates*
+ - *The downloading and image processing takes a lot of memory, so if the page becomes temporarily unresponsive or hangs at all don't be scared!*
-#### 3. Simply wait for the download to finish and you're done! *This could take up to 2 minutes depending on your internet connection and the images resolution.*
+ - *This could take up to 2 minutes depending on your internet connection and the images resolution.*

 <p align="right">(<a href="#readme-top">back to top</a>)</p>